ikim025/ucr-cs100/textbook/assignment-help/BoostTokenizer/README.md

 ```

 Now this looks better, but keep in mind that this delimiter set does not contain *all* white space.
-Try looking up [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of whitespace and other miscellaneous characters that you might need.
+Try looking up [ASCII character codes](http://www.petefreitag.com/cheatsheets/ascii-codes/) for other types of white space (and other miscellaneous characters that you might need).

 ###Repeated characters in our delimiter

-What if our delimiter set contains repetitive characters?
+What if our delimiter set contains reapeated characters?
-We have been explaining on how a tokenizer will match the text with the delimiters to know where to separate tokens, and because this boost tokenizer deals with only characters, the tokenizer will look in the set and match a character to a character.
+We explained earlier how a tokenizer will match the text with the delimiters to know where to separate tokens, and because this boost tokenizer deals with only characters, the tokenizer will look in the set and match a character to a character.
-So if a character shows up one time in the set, then the tokenizer will know that this marks the separation of tokens.
+So if a character showed up one time in the set, then the tokenizer will know that this marks the separation of tokens.
-Any other subsequent appearances of this character will not mean anything since the tokenizer would have already parsed the tokens after seeing the first one.
+Any other subsequent appearances of this character won't mean anything since the tokenizer would have already parsed the token after seeing the first one.
 This is why we keep referring to the `char_separator<char>` as the delimiter set, since it acts like a set.

-So looking at [ex_3.cpp](https://github.com/vgarc018/cs100hw4/blob/master/src/ex_3.cpp), we have a string and our delimiter set as:
+So looking at [ex_3.cpp](https://github.com/vgarc018/cs100hw4/blob/master/src/ex_3.cpp), we have the string and our delimiter set as:

 ```
 string str = "ls dir || cat file | tr a-z A-Z";